Milk substitute for alpaca and llama. Use for orphaned cria or when mother’s milk is limited.

 To make 1 litre of milk: Mix 170g of powder to 850ml of warm water.

 Add half the water first and mix to a paste.
 Then make add the remaining water and mix thoroughly.
 Pre-boil the water to ensure it is sterilised.
 If the water is too hot it can cause the milk to curdle.
 If it is too cold then it will be difficult to disperse the powder.
-Wombaroo contains elevated protein levels, so the milk needs to be well mixed to prevent it from separating out.
 An electric whisk can be used for mixing.
 Milk can be stored in the fridge for up to a day or can be frozen for up to 2 weeks.
 Once thawed out, discard any unused milk, and wash feeding utensils thoroughly.

 Warm milk to about 35°C. Feed from a bottle and teat, with the bottle held vertically to simulate suckling from the mother's udder.
 This extended neck position allows fluid passage directly to the third stomach compartment where milk digestion occurs.
-Feeding milk via a teat is preferred over bucket-feeding as this avoids milk from entering the first stomach compartment and causing digestive upset due to fermentation.
-Feed every 2 hours for the first 4 days, reducing this to every 4 hours by the end of the first week.
-By the third week feeding intervals may be reduced to every 6 hours.
-To avoid dehydration during periods of hot weather give cria a drink of pre-boiled water between feeds.
+Feeding milk via an elevated teat is preferred over bucket-feeding as this avoids milk from entering the first stomach compartment and causing digestive upset due to fermentation.
+Feed every 2 hours for the first 4 days, reducing this to every 4 hours by the end of the first week and every 6 hours by week three.
+To avoid dehydration during periods of hot weather give drinks of pre-boiled water between feeds.
 Always have clean drinking water available.
 Consult a veterinarian or experienced breeder for particular advice about cria husbandry.

 Depending on its sex, alpaca cria should weigh from 6 to 9kg at birth and gain about 200g per day during the hand-rearing period (figures are higher for llama cria).
 They typically double their body weight by 4 to 6 weeks of age.
 Where possible, weigh cria regularly to verify weight gains and determine the volume of milk to feed.
 Overfeeding milk can cause diarrhoea so feed the suggested volumes in the feeding guidelines.